-In 2004, Parent's Board of Directors approved a form of LTIP stock option agreement for grants of options to eligible individuals.
-Eligible individuals include any employee, director or consultant of Parent or any of its affiliates, or any other entity designated by Parent's Board of Directors in which Parent has an interest, who is selected by Parent's compensation committee to receive an award.
-The board authorized the granting of options to purchase up to 1,355,066 shares of common stock of Parent pursuant to the LTIP program.
-Parent has granted options and may grant additional stock options under the LTIP stock option agreements to certain members of current or future management.
-The board of Parent also approved the sale of 5,676,300 restricted shares of Parent's stock, the awarding of 2,629,091 restricted shares of Parent's stock, and the granting of options to purchase

-3,701,850 shares of Parent's common stock under stock option agreements with certain members of management.
+In 2004, the Company's Board of Directors approved a form of LTIP stock option agreement for grants of options to eligible individuals.
+Eligible individuals include any employee, director or consultant of the Company or any of its affiliates, or any other entity designated by Warner Music Group's Board of Directors in which the Company has an interest, who is selected by the Company's compensation committee to receive an award.
+The board authorized the granting of options to purchase up to 1,355,066 shares of common stock pursuant to the LTIP program.
+The Company has granted options and may grant additional stock options under the LTIP stock option agreements to certain members of current or future management.
+The board also approved the sale of 5,676,300 restricted shares of the Company's stock, the awarding of 2,629,091 restricted shares of the Company's stock, and the granting of options to purchase 3,701,850 shares of the Company's common stock under stock option agreements with certain members of management.
 Individual option agreements and options granted under the LTIP program generally will have a 10-year term and the exercise price will equal at least 100% of the fair market value on the date of the grant.
 All of these option grants are now fully vested.